Anna Fiorentini’s

 Musical Theatre ClassesMusical theatre classes will provide a safe and fun environment where students are free to explore different performing techniques.
 You’ll also get to interact with people of all ages and backgrounds.
 An experienced tutor or musical theatre vocal coach will be there to help create a supportive and non-judgmental atmosphere.

 Musical Theatre ClassesWhen taking part in musical theatre lessons and classes, your empathy will increase and your communication skills will improve.
 As a performer, you’ll need to be able to put yourself in someone else’s shoes and see things from their point of view.
-You’ll learn to communicate with an audience through stories, ideas and characters.
-And by attending musical theatre holiday workshops, musical theatre lessons or drama classes, you’ll learn vocal communication skills.
+You’ll learn to communicate with an audience through stories, ideas, and characters.
+And by attending musical theatre holiday workshops, musical theatre lessons, or drama classes, you’ll learn vocal communication skills.

 For more information on fees and timings, please click here.